 - 2. If the employee is placed in a preliminary salary scale (one scale below the actual classification), the employee will receive the aforesaid percentage on the maximum of the scale corresponding to the new position.
 No promotion rise will be awarded when leaving the preliminary salary scale.
+This also applies if this causes the employee to exceed the maximum of the preliminary salary scale.
+In this case, a salary allowance shall apply until the employee leaves the preliminary salary scale.

 - 3. In the event of a demotion to a position that corresponds to a lower scale, the new scale applies.
 If the most recent salary is higher than the maximum of the new scale, the new salary will be set at the maximum of the new scale.
 The difference between the new salary and the most recent salary is paid in the form of a salary allowance that is phased out over three years after the start of the new job as follows:

 - during the first year, 100%;

 - during the second year, 67%;

 - during the third year, 33%.